thkoch2001/tvlfyi_depot/README.md

 * `tools/cheddar` contains a source code and Markdown rendering tool that is integrated with my cgit instance to render files in various views
-* `ops/kms_pass.nix` is a tiny tool that emulates the user-interface of `pass`, but actually uses Google Cloud KMS for secret decryption
 * `ops/kontemplate` contains my Kubernetes resource templating tool (with which the services in this repository are deployed!)
 * `ops/besadii` contains a tool that runs as the git